amremad2210/Smart_Home_Embedded/INTEGRATION_TEST_WS/README.md

 - **Hardware Independence**: Tests core logic without physical hardware dependencies

 ### Testing Philosophy
-This implements **unit testing** of the HAL layer - the software components that interface with hardware.
 By testing these functions directly, we verify that the system's core business logic works correctly, regardless of communication protocols or physical hardware states.

-The mock layer provides realistic simulation of hardware behavior, allowing comprehensive testing of error conditions and edge cases that would be difficult or impossible to reproduce with physical hardware.
+The mock layer provides realistic simulation of hardware behavior, allowing comprehensive testing of error conditions and edge cases.

 ## Running the Tests